praveek/launch.en/help/extension-reference/adobe-extensions/core-extension.md

 1. Click **[!UICONTROL Open Editor]**.
 1. Edit the code, then click **[!UICONTROL Save]**.

-### Custom Code action processing
+### Custom code action processing

-The Core extension, available to all Launch users, contains a Custom Code action for executing user-provided JavaScript or HTML.
+The Core extension, available to all [!DNL Launch] users, contains a Custom Code action for executing user-provided JavaScript or HTML.
 It is often helpful for users to understand how rules with Custom Code actions are processed.

 #### Rules using the page top or page bottom events

-Code from custom actions is embedded in the main Launch library.
+Code from custom actions is embedded in the main [!DNL Launch] library.
 The code is written to the document using document.write.
 If a rule has multiple Custom Code actions, the code is written in the order configured in the rule.

 #### Rules using any event other than page top or page bottom